crysty936/Spherical-Harmonics-Monte-Carlo-Pathtracer/README.md

 # Spherical-Harmonics-With-Monte-Carlo-Pathtracer
 A Spherical Harmonics based lighting renderer that uses a Path Tracer with Monte Carlo sampling.
-Additionally, the Pathtracer can be used on its own, with accumulation.
+\n Additionally, the Pathtracer can be used on its own, with accumulation.